Topics:

 Use Closed Captioning and Transcripts

-While YouTube and other video providers do auto-captioning, they’re often not correct.
-When possible, provide your own accurate captioning for accessibility.
+While YouTube and other video providers do auto-captioning, they are often not correct.
+Whenever you can, add your own accurate captions for accessibility.

-For audio-only content, include a written transcript and identify the voices and people in the audio.
+For audio-only content, include a written transcript.
+Also, identify the voices and people in the audio.

 Back to top